A2Amir/COVID-19-Data-Dashboard/README.md

 This is a flask app that visualizes data from the COVID-19 API.
 Data is pulled directly from the API and then visualized using Plotly.

-This flask app first gives an overview of the three base languages for web development: **html, css, and JavaScript** to work with the web template and make a data dashboard.
+This flask app first gives an overview of the three base languages for web development: **html, css**, and **JavaScript** to work with the web template and make a data dashboard.
 If you want to customize the dashboard, you can do so with just a few changes to the html code but the underlying technologies of data dashboard will be css, html, JavaScript, and Python.

 *	Basics of a web app
   *	[html](https://www.w3schools.com/tags/default.asp)